stefonarch/lxqt-wlogout/README.md

 ![Example](example.png)
 > lxqt-wlogout is a logout menu for [wayland](https://wayland.freedesktop.org/) environments which exits also a running LXQt-session.
 It is a simple fork of [wlogout](https://github.com/ArtsyMacaw/wlogout) and can be installed alongside.
 ## Running
-Run `lxqt-lxqt-wlogout` to launch and press `Escape` to exit.
+Run `lxqt-wlogout` to launch and press `Escape` to exit.
 ## Config
-If you editing the default layout and css file it is recommended that you copy `/etc/lxqt-wlogout/layout` and `/etc/lxqt-wlogout/style.css` to `~/.config/lxqt/lxqt-wlogout/` or to `~/.config/lxqt-wlogout/` and change them there.
+If you editing the default layout and css file it is recommended that you copy `/etc/lxqt-wlogout/layout` and `/etc/lxqt-wlogout/style.css` to `~/.config/lxqt/lxqt-wlogout/` or to `~/.config/lxqt-wlogout/` and edit them there.
 ### Layout
 Custom buttons can be defined and edited in a layout file.
 The format is as follows:
 ```